 When mass planted, leopard plants make great groundcovers for a woodland garden.
 They are a good choice for damp areas, including alongside a pond or stream.
 They also grow well in large containers.

 Leopard plants in the garden can get by with very little sun and too much summer sun will wilt the leaves.
 Look for a spot in partial or light shade.
 (Growing a leopard plant is much like growing a hosta.)
-A location protected from intense wind is also beneficial.
+A location protected from the intense wind is also beneficial.

 The plant thrives in rich, moist soil.

-Feed leopard plants before new growth appears in spring using a good quality, general purpose fertilizer.
+Feed leopard plants before new growth appears in spring using a good quality, general-purpose fertilizer.

-Leopard plants aren’t typically susceptible to plant diseases and they don’t have too much trouble with pests – except for slugs that love to dine on the big, juicy leaves.
+Leopard plants aren’t typically susceptible to plant diseases, and they don’t have too much trouble with pests – except for slugs that love to dine on the big, juicy leaves.
 Watch for signs of slug damage and treat accordingly.

 The best method of leopard plant propagation is to simply dig and divide mature clumps in spring.